If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 • Very receptive to other financial institutions with tempting offers

-• Most likely to utilize online, mobile, and debit platforms
+• Most likely to utilise online, mobile, and debit platforms

 It has the average age and the highest income.
 This segment is